 With that, it's time to move on to share what I saw as I give you...

 The Wicker Breakdown:

-- La Cage Aux Folles '81 is a parody reboot of the classic La Cage Aux Folles where the main joke is how funny George looks with this silly recasting.
+La Cage Aux Folles '81 is a parody reboot of the classic La Cage Aux Folles where the central joke is how funny George looks with this silly recasting.

 This makes two weeks in a row that they stuck to the shorter sketch format which is good because there has yet to be a long sketch from this season that I've even come close to liking.
 Once again, the extra sketches made it much easier for me to find the favorite moments that I'm about to share down below.